-Proposed developments are expected to have No Effect to Antiquities, so no additional archaeological investigative work will be conducted.
+Alternative A. The BLM conducted a Class III inventory of cultural resources for the entire area of potential effect and recorded the Hi-Line Road (24PR3012).
+No additional archaeological investigative work will be conducted.
 However, if previously unknown cultural or paleontological materials are identified during project related activities, all work will cease until a professional assessment of such resources can be made.